Glossary of dance moves: Closed change

 Closed change is a basic step in the waltz.
-The man steps forward on either foot whilst the lady steps backward on the opposing foot (e.g.: the man steps forward on his right foot whilst the lady steps back on her left).
-They will then step to the side on the other foot, and conclude the figure by closing the first foot beside the second (hence the name "closed" of the step).
+The leader steps forward on either foot whilst the follower steps backward on the opposing foot (e.g.: the leader steps forward on their right foot whilst the follower steps back on their left).
+Both partners will then step to the side on the other foot, and conclude the figure by closing the first foot beside the second (hence the name "closed" of the step).
 Each step takes up a full beat of the music.

 Cross-body lead

 Cross-body lead is a common and useful move in Latin dances such as salsa, mambo, rumba and cha-cha-cha.
-Basically, the man on counts 2 and 3 of his basic step (assuming dancing on 1) does a quarter-left turn (90° counter-clockwise) while still holding on to the woman.
-On counts 4 and 5, he leads the woman forward across him, i.e., firmly leads her with his right hand on her back, so that she travels across and turns around and faces the opposite direction she was facing.
-At the same time, the man does another quarter-left turn as necessary in order to follow the woman and face her.
+Basically, the leader, on counts 2 and 3 of their basic step (assuming dancing on 1), does a quarter-left turn (90° counter-clockwise) while still holding on to the follower.
+On counts 4 and 5, the follower is led forward across the leader, i.e., firmly led with the leader's right hand on their back, so that the follower travels across to turn and face the opposite direction they were originally facing.
+At the same time, the leader does another quarter-left turn as necessary in order to follow the follower and face them.
 At the end of the move, the dancers have their positions exchanged.

-The cross-body lead can be done with single-hand or double hand hold, with or without a woman's underarm turn, or leading the woman to do a free spin.
+The cross-body lead can be done with single-hand or double hand hold, with or without a follower's underarm turn, or leading the follower to do a free spin.